ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

 Ill provide a youtube video link of this project right here: [GradPath AI](https://www.youtube.com/watch?v=6CZVAXxrdJU&t=3s)

+- **Convolution Neural Network**
-- Built out a Convolution Neural Network from complete scratch in JAVA.
+  Built out a Convolution Neural Network from complete scratch in JAVA.
 No neural network libraries where utilized, only Math and ArrayLists :).
   Used the MNIST training & Testing data set for testing. **(I got it to reach about %91 accuracy on the guesses)**

 ## My background: